wilsonkaya/ember-inspector/README.md

 ![Deprecations](./lesson-assets/todos-deprecationstab.png)

-The 'Deprecations' functions as a sort of linter for your Ember code, giving you warnings about particular expressions, idioms, or tools that will soon be phased out.
+The 'Deprecations' tab functions as a sort of linter for your Ember code, giving you warnings about particular expressions, idioms, or tools that will soon be phased out.
-Since Ember is a very new framework (initially released in December 2011), updates are common, so being able to keep tabs on the differences between one version of Ember and the next is very important.
+Since Ember is a fairly new framework (initially released in December 2011), updates are common, so being able to keep tabs on the differences between one version of Ember and the next is very important.

-## YOUR TURN :: Explore the Ember Inspector
+## Lab : Explore the Ember Inspector

-Take the next 10 minutes to play around with this app in the Ember Inspector.
+Take the next 15 minutes to play around with this app in the Ember Inspector.
 If you notice anything interesting, write it down - we'll take five minutes to share out to the rest of the class at the end of the exercise.